zedlopez/ifm/The Recipe Book.md

 It's best to be careful with these effects: overdone, they can be very annoying to players who prefer to read at a faster speed.
 Nonetheless, they do have their uses.

+^^{@Erik Temple}

-Inform does not have standard syntax to handle real-time delays and output, but there are several extensions that provide this capacity. ^{@Erik Temple}'s extension Real Time Delays, for instance, allows us to specify a delay in milliseconds before continuing with whatever aspect of the story is currently in progress.
+Inform does not have standard syntax to handle real-time delays and output, but there are several extensions that provide this capacity.
+Erik Temple's extension Real Time Delays, for instance, allows us to specify a delay in milliseconds before continuing with whatever aspect of the story is currently in progress.

 ### See Also